Skip to main content

 Can you recommend a veterinarian for me?

 Many area vets help TCHS in one way or another, and we do not want to play favorites.
 We advise you do what you should do if you were looking for a doctor for yourself – do your research, compare costs, and see who’s the best fit for your new pet.
-To help you, TCHS has a list of area veterinarians for reference in our adoption packets.
+To help you, TCHS has a list of area veterinarians for reference in our adoption folders.
 Remember to ask your vet if he or she provides a discounted or free visit for a newly adopted shelter pet.

 Can you euthanize my pet?

 We recommend that you consult your veterinarian regarding this service.
 If you do not have a vet or are unable to afford the fee at your vet, we can take your animal in for what we call an immediate evaluation.
 We ask that you set an appointment to bring your pet in; we will evaluate its health and decide if euthanasia is necessary.
-Rest assured that we have the animal’s best interest in mind and will follow your request if necessary, but we reserve the right to refuse euthanasia if we feel the animal is a good candidate for adoption.
+Rest assured that we have the animal’s best interest in mind and will follow your request if necessary, but we reserve the right to refuse euthanasia if we feel the animal is a candidate for adoption.
 Please call the shelter at 320-252-0896 to set an appointment and for information about the fees for this service.

 Does TCHS work with local rescue groups?